pedrosanchezr/poe/README.md

 ## [1.0.3] - 2020-10-04
 ### Added
 - (FE) Added fullscreen mode on editors
+- (FE) Added options to increase/decrase fontsize of editors

 ### Changed
 - (FE) Fixed deployment scripts in order to generate Compodoc before build so it get's packaged into the distribution